tinko26/ao/docs/modules/counter.md

 ### Counter Adjusting

 The `ao_counter_adjust_t` type represents a function to adjust the value of a counter.
-That function takes the old value and an additional parameter and returns the new value.
+The function takes the old value and an additional parameter and returns the new value.

 ```c
 typedef ao_uint_t (* ao_counter_adjust_t)